mcc1461/react-todo/README.md

 **Vite**: A fast development build tool that leverages native ES modules.
 Vite is known for its rapid build times and modern feature set.
 It provides:

-- **Instant Server Start**: With on-demand file serving over native ESM, Vite starts the dev server in milliseconds.
-- **Lightning Fast HMR**: Hot Module Replacement (HMR) that stays fast regardless of app size.
-- **Rich Features**: Out of the box support for TypeScript, JSX, CSS and more.

 ### React Hooks

 #### useState